This document is also available in these non-normative formats: XML and Revision markup.

 must be a non-negative integer.

-is zero based.
+The $offset is zero based.

 The returned location is zero based.

-is the empty sequence, the function returns an empty
+If the value of $in is the empty sequence, the function returns an empty

 sequence.

-[bin:negative-offset] is raised if $offset
+[bin:negative-offset] is raised if $offset is negative.

-[bin:offset-beyond-end] is raised if $offset
+[bin:offset-beyond-end] is raised if $offset extends beyond

-the binary data of $input
+the binary data of $input.

-[bin:empty-search-item] is raised if $search
+[bin:empty-search-item] is raised if $search is empty binary

 data.